Denoising individual bias for a fairer binary submatrix detection: motivation

 \section{motivation}

 Binary matrix has been commonly utilized in multiple fields.
 Low rank pattern in a binary matrix is defined as rank-1 sub matrices formed by the product of two binary bases.
-Comparing to continuous data, recent studies demonstrated the rank-1 sub-matrices in binarized data is more robust for mechanism interpretation or sub-space representation, especially when errors in continuous data are unknown or disparate through different rows, columns or sub-spaces \cite{rukat2017bayesian,wan2019mebf}, because binary data in general bears reduced noise than continuous data.
-Variations of the probability of 1s of rows or columns may lead to varied element-wise probability, causing a fairness issue in low rank representation of binary data \cite{zhu2018fairness}.
+Comparing to continuous data, recent studies demonstrated the rank-1 sub-matrices in binarized data is more robust for mechanism interpretation or sub-space representation \cite{rukat2017bayesian,wan2019mebf}, because binary data in general bears reduced noise than continuous data.
+However, variations of the probability of 1s of rows or columns may lead to varied element-wise probability, causing a fairness issue in low rank representation of binary data \cite{zhu2018fairness}.

-An intuitive example is binary transaction records data (figure \ref{fig:intro}), in which 1s represent the purchase of items (corresponds to each column) by users (corresponds to each row).
+An intuitive example is binary transaction records data (figure \ref{fig:intro}), in which 1s represent the purchase of items (each column) by users (each row).
 Different items or users are with varied activities in conducting purchasing.
 For example, super-users make more purchase, which can be independent to items, and popular items are more likely to be purchased.
 The transactions made between super users and popular items unnecessarily imply good recommendations since it can be simply caused by the high purchase chance.
 On the other hand, the group of items having a strong purchase preference within a certain group of users comparing to their background purchase rate is more valuable for recommendation.
 However, the fairness issue in the low rank representation of binary data due to varied element-wise background probability was rarely considered in existing formulations \cite{yao2017beyond}.

 Here, we propose BIND, a binary data denoising method via considering the data is generated from the mixture of to-be-identified rank-1 patterns and an unknown background of element-wise probability, plus i.i.d. errors.
 BIND estimates the mixture distribution of the probabilities of 1s from rank-1 patterns and background in each row and column, by which the rows or columns that are more likely with true rank-1 patterns are distinguished by the over-represented 1s comparing to the background.
-Our experiments on simulated and real-world data demonstrated that BIND can be implemented with general BMF and CC methods and substantially lower the bias led by the varied element-wise background probability.

 Key contributions of this work include: (1) BIND is the first of this kind of binary data denoising method via considering non-identical background distribution, (2) BIND can be easily implemented with state-of-the-arts BMF or CC methods for a fairer rank-1 pattern detection, and (3) rigorous mathematical derivations are provided to characterize the property of disparate background distribution.